unioslo/zabbix-cli/docs/plugins/guide.md

     console.print("Output of some sort")
 ```

-This will print messages to the console with the same formatting as the built-in commands:
+This will print messages to the console using the same formatting as the built-in commands:

 <figure markdown="span">
   ![Console output](../static/img/plugins/console01.png){ width="100%" }
 </figure>

-## Command arguments
+### Command arguments

 In general, it is best to refer to the [Typer](https://typer.tiangolo.com/tutorial/) documentation when it comes to defining command arguments.
 However, a minimal example is provided here, showing how to define a command with a positional argument and a named option and use them to interact with the Zabbix API client: